knarkzel/vom/examples/lua/README.md

    5 |
 ```

-On success it produces following for `source/success.lua`:
+On success it produces following for `v run . source/success.lua`:

 ```
 [./lua.v:132] tokens: [Token{